Information about sexually transmitted infections (STIs)

 How can I prevent sexually transmitted infections?

-Where to get tested for other STIs?
+Where can I get tested for STIs?

 - public health care centers